What is corneal sequestrum?

 Cats of any age and breed can be affected, however, there is a higher incidence in Persian, Himalayan and American (modern) Burmese which may have a genetic basis or due to their prominent globes which increase the risk of exposure keratitis and lagophthalmia (inability to close the eyes).

 The exact etiology of corneal sequestrum is still not known, however, chronic trauma, prolonged irritation and ulceration to the cornea often precede corneal sequestrum.
-Common causes include dry eye, trichiasis (inward growing eyelashes that rub on the cornea), entropion (inward turning eyelid), feline herpesvirus and eyelid abnormalities which impact the cat’s ability to blink.
+Common causes include dry eye, trichiasis (inward growing eyelashes that rub on the cornea), entropion (inward turning eyelid), feline herpesvirus and eyelid abnormalities that impact the cat’s ability to blink.

 Irregular, brown to black plaques that are predominantly located in or near the centre of the normally clear cornea.
 The plaque may be dark brown with an ill-defined border and only slightly protrudes or a black, dry plaque with well-defined borders which rises above the level of the cornea.

 Most cases are unilateral (affecting one eye), but in some cases can be bilateral (affecting both eyes).
 Bilateral sequestrum is more common in the breeds mentioned above, or cats with eyelid abnormalities.
 The sequestrum is usually in proximity to the eyelid abnormality.
 Blood vessels may grow towards the corneal sequestrum to reject the tissue and heal the defect.